 Cheri Sylla - WSPEI Statewide Family Engagement Coaching Coordinator

 Cheri is the Family Engagement Coaching Coordinator for the Wisconsin Statewide Parent-Educator Initiative (WSPEI).
 She has worked with the WSPEI grant since 2003 and served as a school board member for eight years in the Elmbrook School District.
 She is passionate about working with educators and teams as they explore their beliefs and practices around engaging families and implement evidence-based practices into their work.
-Using active listening and curiosity she works with individuals to focus on how what truly matters most to them, work through situations, and identify their next steps.
+She works with teams and individuals to focus on what truly matters most to them, work through situations, and identify their next steps.
 Her mission is to provide the support school staff need to create and sustain a welcoming school culture where all families are respected as partners and supported, as needed, to engage in their child’s learning.
-Central to the work is the inclusion of family engagement strategies within the educational system which enhance opportunities for all students and their families.
+Central to the work is the embedding of family engagement strategies within the educational system that enhance opportunities for all students and their families.
 Click here to learn more about WSPEI.

 Deb Wall - Statewide Coordinator for the Regional Special Education Network